xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 be stored into A, which is a reasonable behavior.
 It's about all we can expect to happen.

 But now, look at the opposite case.
-For c=a, the  code generated
+For `c=a`, the  code generated
 is:

 ```asm